-NOTE: Revision A of this procedure processes only one cube.
+NOTE: Revision B of this procedure processes only one cube.
 The observation timeline has 10,000 seconds between that cube and the following.
 During those 10,000 seconds, the observation timeline will be disabled (by the shutdown macro) and the test will be concluded.

 SCE At MET 1074899974, look for the H&S CEU Power bit to change to 1 (power off CEU).
 Once that happens, open the CEU power switch.
 From the GSEOS Summary tab, in DPU screen, click the gray button next to “CEU” to remove power from the CEU switch.